Mac Amhalghaidh: Families

 The surname has been borne by several Irish families.
-The most notable of these was a particular family that was historically seated in what is today County Westmeath, Republic of Ireland.
+The most notable of these was a particular family that was historically seated in what is today County Westmeath, Ireland.
 The leadership of the family had once been the powerful lords of Calraighe.
 According to Edward MacLysaght, this family's eponymous ancestor of this family lived in the 13th century.
 A pedigree of the family is recorded stretching back to Niall of the Nine Hostages, a semi-legendary High King of Ireland.

 In Scotland, the unrelated MacAulays of Ardincaple (also known as "Clan MacAulay") derived their surname from MacAmhalghaidh, the Scottish Gaelic form of the surname.
 The early ancestry of the MacAulays is uncertain, although their surname may ultimately be linked to members of the original family of the Earls of Lennox, who bore the name Amhalghaidh / Amhalghadh.
 The MacAulays of Ardincaple were historically seated at Ardincaple Castle, within territory dominated by the early Earls of Lennox.